 From India, Madras

-The employee is on leave due to medical reasons for the past 2 months.
-This is the time to show your genuine concern for the people, leave aside the performance issue in this period.
-The employee needs your support and concern, and a genuine approach to resolve the employee's problem would be remembered by the employee always.
+The employee is on leave due to medical reasons for the past two months.
+This is the time to show your genuine concern for people, setting aside performance issues during this period.
+The employee needs your support and concern, and a genuine approach to resolving the employee's problem will always be remembered by them.
 This will also give a positive image of your HR practices.

-So talk to the employee, find ways and means to support him/her, and you have won the heart.
+Talk to the employee, find ways and means to support him/her, and you will have won their heart.

 From India, Mumbai